HagaiLevHacohen/File-Uploader/README.md

 - User authentication (session-based) and access control
 - Secure file upload with validation and size limits
-- Hierarchical folders with cascade deletion
+- Folders with cascade deletion
 - File download via Supabase
 - Rename files and folders
 - Responsive UI for desktop and mobile